qing-zou/Gen-SToRM/README.md

 The code is written in PyTorch.
 Also, one needs to make sure that a working GPU is installed.
 The requirement for the GPU is 16GB.
 If you have a smaller GPU, you can reduce the number of the frames being processed to fit the GPU.

 #### Files description:
+dataAndOperators.py is used to prepare the data and define some necessary operator.
+The data in this work is acquired using the spiral trajectories and we bin every 6 spirals to get one frame.
+We also did the coil combination and coil sensitivity map estimation in this file.
+If your data is acquired in a different acquisition scheme, you can change this file to fit your data acquisition scheme.
+The necessary operators such us NUFFT are defined in this file as well.